fsprojects/Paket/docs/content/index.md

 		log4net (1.2.10)
 		NUnit (2.6.3)

-You can place [`paket.references` files](references-files.html) alongside your Visual Studio projects to have Paket automatically sync references for the packages noted in that file whenever an `install` or `update` takes place.
+You can place [`paket.references` files](references-files.html) alongside your Visual Studio project files to have Paket automatically sync references for the packages noted in that file whenever an `install` or `update` takes place.

 All of the [files involved should be committed](faq.html#Why-should-I-commit-the-lock-file) to your version control system.

 Determine if there are package updates available:

     [lang=batchfile]
-    $ paket outdated
+    paket outdated

 Download updated packages; update [`paket.lock` file](lock-file.html) and re-install to reflect and changes:

     [lang=batchfile]
-    $ paket update
+    paket update

 The [`paket update` command](paket-update.html) will analyze your [`paket.dependencies` file](dependencies-file.html), and update the [`paket.lock` file](lock-file.html).